Mariners 936

 Our Graduates

-Nearly 450 teens and tweens have been members of SCST’s Mariner Jr. and Mariner 936 programs.
+Nearly 450 youth have been members of SCST’s Mariner Jr. and Mariner 936 programs.
 While most of our graduates take a traditional path to college and land based careers, many have also fallen in love with life at sea, continuing their adventures on the waves as students at our nation’s maritime academies, as members of the United States Coast Guard, as United States Marines, as graduates of oceanography and marine environmental programs, as private Captains of ships large and small and as Captains of their own sailing vessels.

 Our History